 Even if you are not going out of town you will still need some items for the race so start going after them…now!

-thoughts.
-Nothing weighs you down more than negative thoughts and for that
+Nothing weighs you down more than negative thoughts and for that matter, negative people.

-If you haven't done so yet, plan out your mental race strategy using our guide, CHAMPTALK Workbook.
-You can download it here.
+If you haven't done so yet, plan out your mental race strategy using our guide, the 20 Week Develop Your Marathon Mindset Workbook.
 It will help you develop a mantra, teach you how to deal with negative thoughts during a race, how to handle pain during the later miles, and work through any race details.

 Check the weather forecast to be sure that you have packed appropriate running clothes.